cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 ## Conclusion

-You can modify this test file, in particular choose not to reject the game, but instead to list it in the next test run, thanks to the [`getAllStoredGames` call](https://github.com/cosmos/b9-checkers-academy-draft/blob/7b6febc/client/test/live/experiment.ts#L32).
+You can modify this test file, in particular choose not to reject the game, but instead to list it in the next test run, thanks to the [`getAllStoredGames` call](https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/test/live/experiment.ts#L33).

 You have now included the elements and messages that allow you to interact with the Checkers blockchain.
-You have confirmed that with a small NodeJs experimentation file.
-The _only_ thing that remains now is to have a GUI in which to plug the elements you created.
-That is the object of the [next section](TODO).
+You have confirmed this with a small NodeJs experimentation file.
+The _only_ things that remain now are to add any [server-side scripts](TODO) and have [a GUI](TODO) in which to plug the elements you created.